soxueren/atsd/api/sql/README.md

 ## Ordering

 The default sort order is undefined.
-Ordering can be applied by specifying `ORDER BY` clause.
+Row ordering can be performed by adding `ORDER BY` clause consisting of column name, column number (starting with 1), or an expression followed by direction (ASC or DESC).

 ```sql
 SELECT entity, avg(value) FROM "mpstat.cpu_busy"